mchoi1215/lab-setting-up-git/README.md

 Be sure to push your changes to the remote repository.
 You'll know that you've done it if you can see your changes on the GitHub page.

-**Then when you are done be sure to submit the homepage to your repository on our BCourses website.**
+Once you push those files to your repository you are done!